swapdisk/gopa/README.md

 The framework is designed to run PA modules, which analyze the system for possible in-place upgrade limitations.
 It is based on a modular system, with each module performing a separate test, checking for package removals, incompatible obsolete packages, changes in libraries, users, groups, services, or incompatibilities of command-line options or configuration files.
 It is able to execute post-upgrade scripts to finalize complex tasks after the system upgrade.
 It then produces a report, which assists you in performing the upgrade itself by outlining potential problem areas and by offering suggestions about mitigating any possible incompatibilities.

 The original Preupgrade Assistant was designed as a prerequisite for completing a successful in-place RHEL upgrade.
 For upgrades to RHEL7, RUT automatically invoked the pre- and post-upgrade scripts staged by the modules.
-For upgrades to RHEL8 and later which use Leapp in lieu of RUT, these scripts will be run from [Zebra](https://github.com/swapdisk/zebra) Ansible playbook tasks.
+For upgrades to RHEL8 and later which use Leapp in lieu of RUT, these scripts will be run from [these](https://github.com/swapdisk/gopa-playbooks) Ansible playbooks.

 ## Building a Gopa package